Dop and tang used in diamond polishing.

-If you want an engagement ring that looks beautiful and you are on a budget, my advice for you is to compromise on aspects like color, clarity and carat weight.
+If you want a beautiful looking diamond engagement ring and you are on a budget, my advice for you is to compromise on aspects like color, clarity and carat weight.
 Never compromise on cut because it actually helps make up for each of these 3 aspects.

 When you are choosing a round cut diamond, I recommend starting your search by looking at diamonds with a cut grade of either GIA 3Ex or AGS ideal 000 and using this table of ideal proportions to narrow down your selections.

 Despite my advice, I know there will be some people who will intentionally sacrifice cut quality because they have a minimum requirement in carat weight to meet.
 With a limited budget to work with and an unwillingness to lower clarity/color specs, the only way for them to afford a larger diamond is to lower the cut quality.

 If this sounds like you, please reconsider your options.
 I personally think that it is a bad idea to buy diamonds in this manner but the decision ultimately lies in your hands.
 If you want to spend your money on a dull-looking diamond, who am I to say you can’t?